 - Motivation – EEG can track whether people are drawn towards a stimuli or try to avoid it.

 Biometrics are implicit research techniques that measure the body’s physical response to a stimuli.
-Biometrics monitor bodily functions such as heart-rate variability, skin conductance, respiration and eye movement.
+They monitor bodily functions such as heart-rate variability, skin conductance, respiration and eye movement.
 This allows researchers to identify unconscious responses to marketing activity that self-reporting would never be able to accurately measure.
-These techniques can be used to measure emotional arousal to help improve website design, advertising campaigns, packaging and new product development.
+These techniques can measure emotional arousal to help improve website design, advertising campaigns, packaging and new product development.

 Galvanic Skin Response (GSR):

 GSR is an implicit research technique that monitors the electrical conductance of the participant’s skin as this changes in response to emotional reactions.
-GSR is often combined with eye tracking to identify the intensity of emotional responses and also the specific asset or message that triggered the emotional reaction.
+GSR is often combined with eye tracking to identify the intensity of emotional responses and also the specific asset or message that triggered the emotion.

 People can’t control where they initially look on a screen and so measurements of gaze can provide useful insights about the effectiveness of different designs or marketing messages.
 Eye-tracking technology uses a web cam or a video camera to monitor eye gaze and movement to identify areas on a screen which draw visual attention.

-Eye tracking software uses a web cam or a video camera to monitor eye gaze and in some cases biometric responses to visual content.
+A web cam or a video camera that monitors eye gaze or biometric response to visual content.
 This generates heat maps of eye gaze to show where visitor attention is drawn to on the screen.
 This can provide valuable insights about the effectiveness of different designs and whether users are noticing important messages or assets on page.

 Increasingly eye-tracking software now includes facial coding technology to identify the emotions a user is displaying in response to marketing material.
-The software uses vision algorithms to map key landmarks on a person’s face and machine learning algorithms analyse pixels in those regions to classify facial expressions according to common emotions.
+The software uses vision algorithms to map key landmarks on a person’s face.
+Machine learning algorithms analyse pixels in those regions to classify facial expressions according to common emotions.

 Eye-tracking company Affectiva provides such technology for gaming apps.
 This integrates into user interfaces to allow developers to make their apps adapt to the emotional responses of users in real-time.
 However, research by Nielsen discovered that when facial coding is employed in isolation it is a poor predictor of sales.
 This is why it’s important not to rely on a single method of research because it is only giving you one piece of the jigsaw.